Our Guide To Being Self-Sufficient

 Swiss chard or pick-and-come-again lettuce will give you a supply of fresh leaves and take up little space.

 If you’d like more space than you have then consider renting an allotment or volunteering at another garden in exchange for some produce.

 Add a poly tunnel or greenhouse

-Extend your growing season by weeks with a poly tunnel or greenhouse.
+Once you have an established garden you can extend your growing season by weeks with a poly tunnel or greenhouse.

 Save your seeds

 Saving seeds from the plants you grow will save you money and is pretty easy to do.